 An introductory study of the role of the community in corrections; community programs for adults and juveniles; administration of community programs; legal issues; future trends in community treatment.
 Three lecture hours per week.
+Credit: 3 semester hours

 CJLE 1111 Basic Firearm Training